Gender, Power and Institutions

 - Be able to give examples of and describe empirical gender research within the field of new institutionalism

-- Be able to write a short paper in which a political phenomenon is analyzed from a gendered, new institutionalist perspective
+- Be able to write a short paper in which a political phenomena is analysed from a gendered, new institutionalist perspective

 The teaching consists of lectures and seminars.
 The seminars are compulsory, and there is an assignment that has to be completed in advance of each seminar.
-The participants are also expected to undertake independent study of the course literature, preferably before the corresponding session.
+The participants are also expected to undertake independent study of the course literature, preferably before the corresponding lectures, and certainly before the seminars.
 The total time of study should be around 40 hours per week.
 The course language is English.

 Examination takes place continuously throughout the course, through written and oral assignments, as well as through active participation in the seminars.
 At the end of the course, the students write a final course paper which will be discussed during a seminar and examined by the teacher.
 The course paper must deal with issues addressed during the course.
 The following grades will be applied: pass with distinction (VG), pass (G) and fail (U).

 In order to pass the following is required:

 - The student has achieved the learning outcomes